-The Plan pays different levels based on whether you use a Network or Non-Network Provider, as listed on the applicable Schedule of Benefits insert to this booklet.
-For a listing of the services and supplies covered under the Plan, please see the Covered Medical Expenses section.
+The Plan pays different levels based on whether you use a Network or Non-Network Provider, as listed on the applicable Summary of Benefits and Coverage.
+For a listing of the services and supplies covered under the Plan, please refer to the Certificate of Coverage made available to you by the Fund's Third-Party claims' administrator.

-Once your Coinsurance amounts for Covered Expenses (including the Deductible) reach the out-of-pocket maximum during the calendar year, the Plan pays 100% of remaining Maximum Allowable Amounts for Covered Services for the rest of that year up to any specific benefit maximums.
-You must show your ID card each time you receive medical care, otherwise, your expenses may be paid as Non-Network expenses, even if you use a Network Provider.
-Services you obtain from any Provider other than a Network Provider, which are not precertified or Emergency Care, are considered Non-Network.
+Once your Coinsurance amounts for Covered Expenses (including the Deductible and Copays) reach the out-of-pocket maximum during the calendar year, the Plan pays 100% of remaining Maximum Allowable Amounts for certain Covered Services for the rest of that year up to any specific benefit maximums.

 Note that some expenses may be covered differently or subject to different benefit maximums.
-See the applicable Schedule of Benefits insert to this booklet for more information.
+See the applicable Summary of Benefits and Coverage.